TonichaB/Habit-Tracker/README.md

 ### Deployment

+The following sections explain how this project has been deployed.

 #### Version Control

 I have created this project using the Code Anywhere IDE with all changes being pushed to the github repository named 'Habit_Tracker'.<br>